 Entering Leifdefjorden we slowly cruise towards the Monaco Glacier.
 This vast sweep of ice more than seven kilometers wide provides a fabulous backdrop for a zodiac cruise.
 Miles of ice face broken up by ice caves and tumbling seracs are a sight to behold as are the thousands of black-legged kittiwakes feeding on the upwelling of rich nutrients found near the sub-glacial outflow.
 A morning of cruising in the ice is best followed by a hike on the tundra.
 Red phalaropes, purple sandpipers and vibrant tundra provide plenty of viewing and photography opportunities.
 As we explore the landscape on foot, the remains of fox traps and sun bleached seal bones speak of both human interaction and wildlife predation.

 Alkehornet, at the mouth of Isfjord, offers breathtaking views and an incredible tundra walk as we near the end of our adventure in Svalbard.
 Arctic fox can often be seen here, as well as reindeer.
 Towering above the site is a horn-shaped mount covered in guillemots and kittiwakes.
 Only as we approach and stop to listen will we hear the chorus of thousands of birds, all singing at the same time.
 This evening we celebrate our journey with a special dinner attended by the ship’s Captain.
 It’s a great time to reflect on a wonderful voyage in this wild and remote place.

-Arriving back into Longyearbyen this morning, we disembark after breakfast and say farewell to our expedition team and fellow passengers.
+Arriving back into Longyearbyen this morning, disembark after breakfast and say farewell to your expedition team and fellow passengers.
 A transfer into town is provided for those choosing to stay a few days.
-If you are departing today, we have a few hours this morning to explore the town, before transferring to the airport for your onward flight to Tromso or Oslo.
+If you are departing today, you will have a few hours this morning to explore the town, before transferring to the airport for your onward flight to Tromso or Oslo.